The Streak: The feeling's mutual. You're a credit to your people, son.

 - In GURPS Alternate Earths, one of the alternate timelines is dominated by Muslims.
 In this world, "Muslim" is seen as a synonym for "civilized", and if a Muslim calls a Chinese or European "almost Muslim", we have this trope.

-- In the famous Warcraft III custom map Defense Of The Ancients, Kardel Sharpeye the Dwarven Sniper is said to be "a testament to his name and race".
+- In the famous Warcraft III custom map Defense of the Ancients: All-Stars, Kardel Sharpeye the Dwarven Sniper is said to be "a testament to his name and race".

 - The Vasudan officer debriefing you in a mission from Freespace 2, when you're in an officer exchange program, compliments you this way.
 To be fair, the two races had fought a 14-year war since their first contact, which was ended (and turned into an alliance) to face the Shivans, and they've come a long way since then in a mere 32 years.
 Despite the lingering stereotyping, racism, etc, this case is more along the lines of a very high military award.
 Heck, many such awards in today's militaries are worded along the lines of "your actions reflect great honor upon your unit and were in keeping with the highest traditions of the Navy."
 However, there are a few other times in the game where this happens, but they're always genuinely well-meaning compliments.
 This is not quite the case in the first game.

 - If you fly with Vasudan wingmen, one of their battle comments is "Impressive, for a Terran."

 - Marcus Fox from Pirate 101 is a "credit to his class" who managed to work his way up to the position of Head Programmer in the Engineering Corps, despite being a lowly fox.
 Subverted when it turns out he's a Radical who only joined the Engineering Corps to sabotage the war effort.